 Upload Files to FTP Server

-cURL can also be used to upload files to the FTP server with -T option.
+cURL can also upload files to the FTP server with the -T option.

 cURL can also be used to download files from FTP servers.
-If the given FTP path is a directory, by default it will list the files under the specific directory.
+However, if the given FTP path is a directory, cURL will list the files under the specified directory.

 Here, the given URL refers to a directory.
 So cURL will list all the files and directories under the given URL.